Best Uses of Avianca LifeMiles

 LifeMiles prices mixed-cabin awards based on a rough percentage of the distance traveled in each cabin.
 In other words, if you book a trip that is 10,000 miles in total distance and you will travel 4,000 miles of it in economy class and 6,000 miles of it in business class, Avianca will charge roughly 40% of the economy class price for that itinerary and 60% of the business class price (there are some other variables as well and the price doesn’t break down exactly according to these percentages).
 This can create some great opportunities in the right situation.

-If you look at the small print at the bottom of that screen shot, the final itinerary costs only 47,390 miles.
-That represents a savings of 15,610 miles — almost 25% less than the cost of Paris to Newark alone.
-If you only wanted to travel to Newark, you could conceivably get off the plane in there, not take the connecting flights and save a huge chunk of miles.
+That represents a savings of 7,860 miles — over 10% less than the cost of Paris to DC alone.
+If you only wanted to travel to Washington, you could conceivably get off the plane there, not take the connecting flights and save some miles.

 Be aware that there are some potential issues.
-First, if there are irregular operations, you may end up rebooked on a route that doesn’t connect at Newark.
-If your bags get misplaced and don’t show up in Newark when you do (you’ll need to collect them and pass through customs at your first point of entry to the US), United is probably going to try to deliver them to you in Seattle.
+First, if there are irregular operations, you may end up rebooked on a route that doesn’t connect at Dulles.
+If your bags get misplaced and don’t show up when you do (you’ll need to collect them and pass through customs at your first point of entry to the US), United is probably going to try to deliver them to you in Houston.

 Additionally, Airlines don’t like people taking advantage of this type of ticketing loophole on paid tickets, so it’s possible that United and/or Avianca might get upset if you make a habit of doing this regularly.
 On the other hand, people miss connecting flights all the time, so if you do this occasionally it may not even be noticed.